 When you're ready to get started, simply contact me here or e-mail me at .
 I'm glad to answer any questions you have regarding this information.

-When you begin your search, you'll want to put together a check list of features you want to have, get a feel for what school districts you'd like to live in, and start planning your budget.
+When you start your search, you'll want to make a checklist of features you want to have, get a feeling for what neighborhoods you'd like to live in, and start planning around your budget.

 Step 2 – Connect with a real estate agent in Austin

-We'll talk about everything from neighborhoods, school districts in the Austin area, the mortgage industry, to any other economic factors that may affect your purchase today or in the future.
+We'll talk about everything from neighborhoods, schools in the Austin area, the mortgage and housing industries, to any other economic factors that may potentially affect your buying decision today or in the future.

-John Horton Realty partners with some of Austin's best mortgage professionals, so you're in great hands.
+I work with some of Austin's finest mortgage professionals, so you're in great hands.

-They'll help you figure out which type of loan is best for you, as well as help you get qualified.
+They will assist you in determining which kind of loan is best for you and help you get approved.

-Following our initial meeting, I'll begin looking for houses on the market that are good for you.
+After our initial meeting, I'll begin finding available houses on the market that are great for you.

-I'll research many of the homes and reject the bad ones, and then we'll set up appointments to view the houses whenever it's convenient for you.
+I'll preview most of the houses and reject the duds, and then we'll schedule appointments to view the houses when it's convenient for you.

-When we view the homes, I'll identify positive features and negative ones.
-I'll also ask you what things you like and don't like.
+When we view the homes, I'll show you the positive features and negative ones.
+I'll also ask you what things you like and dislike.

-It's widely common for buyers to change their list of must-haves as we tour homes and some things become far more crucial than others.
+It's pretty common for buyers to revise their must-have list as we view homes and some items become far more important than others.

-If that's the situation, I'll go back through all the listings again and narrow it down to the house you've been dreaming about.
+If that's the case, I'll look through all the listings one more time and narrow it down to the house you've been dreaming about.

-Your agent's understanding of the Austin home market is a fundamental element in your house search.
-And I can assure you I'm informed of all the school districts and neighborhoods, and I'll communicate which areas are "hot" and call for prompt action and some that are "cool" and allow for careful examination.
+My awareness of the Austin market is a leading agent in your house search.
+I'm mindful of all the school districts and neighborhoods, and I can alert you to which areas are "hot" and call for immediate action and the ones that are "cold" and allow for more examination.

-As we tour homes, I'll make sure to communicate when the list price has room for bargaining and when I believe the house is "priced to sell."
+As we tour houses, I'll make sure to communicate if the seller's list price has room for bargaining or if I believe the home is "priced to sell."

-If it appears they don't know everything, contact me at 512-834-1600 or e-mail me at , and I'd be glad to answer any questions you might have.
-My understanding of the market will help you stay a step ahead throughout the entire process.
+If it doesn't seem like they know everything, just call me at 512-834-1600 or e-mail me at , and I'll be happy to answer any questions you might have.
+My market knowledge will keep you a step ahead through the entire deal.

 Step 5 – Find the house you've been looking for

-I'm confident we'll find the home of your dreams in the Austin area.
-When we do, I'll thoroughly develop your real estate purchase offer.
-The offer will be tailored exactly to your needs and the home, including some contingencies, such as getting financing, completing the home inspection, and a clear title.
+We'll find your dream home in the Austin area, and when we do, I'll thoroughly develop your purchase offer.
+The offer will be tailored exactly to your needs and the home, including some contingencies.
+A few examples are obtaining financing, finishing the home inspection, and a clean title.

-When we submit your purchase offer, most likely you'll need to present "earnest money."
-This is a cash deposit made to the home seller to secure the offer to buy the property.
-The amount is usually put towards the closing costs.
-If the seller accepts the offer, we should close on the home within 30 to 60 days afterward.
+Upon sending in your offer, you'll want to submit "earnest money."
+This is a cash deposit given to a home seller to secure an offer to purchase the property and is often put towards the cost of closing.
+If the offer is accepted by the seller, we should close within 30 to 60 days after.
 This allows necessary time for your mortgage financing.

 Step 6 – Negotiate the deal

-A lot of contracts aren't closed on the beginning offer – it's widely common to receive a counter offer.
-Don't let this intimidate you.
-We'll discuss whether or not to take the counter offer, submit our own counter offer, or refuse the seller's offer and go on.
+Unfortunately most deals don't close on the initial offer.
+It's extremely common to receive a counter offer.
+Don't let it discourage you.
+We'll figure out whether or not to consent to the counter offer, present our own counter offer, or refuse the seller's offer and move on.

-We'll also work within your financing budget.
-And at the end of the day, we'll formulate a contract that is best for you.
+In addition, we'll work within your financing budget.
+And when it's all said and done, we'll compose a contract that is best for you.

-Once the contract is complete, you'll start working with your mortgage lender to close the loan.
+After we sign the final contract, you'll start working with your lender to close the loan.

-It won't be a long process at all if you're pre-qualified, but you'll want to stay in close contact with your lender.
+This won't take long at all if you're already pre-approved, but you should to keep in close contact with your mortgage lender.

-And I'll take care of all the property information your lender will need to close the loan.
+And I'll sort out all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of getting your loan application.
+Your mortgage lender will supply you with a Loan Estimate (LE) of your closing costs within three days of accepting your application.
+You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of accepting your loan application.

-This estimate is formed from the loan amount.
-RESPA requirements dictate that it has to contain all closing costs and be within a precise range of accuracy, and I'll go over the estimate and let you know if it all looks good.
+The estimate is based on the loan amount.
+RESPA requirements order that it has to include all closing costs and fall within a tight range of accuracy, and I'll examine the estimate and let you know if everything looks okay.

-Then we'll close on your house.
-This will likely occur at a title company or escrow office and will probably be a smooth and stress-free event.
+Then we'll close on your home.
+This will most often happen at a title company or escrow office and will most likely be a smooth and easygoing event.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, be sure to call me at 512-834-1600 or e-mail me at .
+And if you need anything, make sure you contact me at 512-834-1600 or e-mail me at .